 Skip to Content

-Flare Screen in Basketball: Concepts and Examples
+Flare Screen in Basketball

-The flare screen consists of action that occurs when one offensive player, being guarded by a defender, cuts away from the basketball to use a screen that is set by a second offensive player and afterwards, the first offensive player could then receive the ball, particularly near the perimeter areas of the court.
+A flare screen consists of action that occurs when one offensive player, typically being guarded by a defender, cuts away from the basketball to use a screen that is set by a second offensive player and afterwards, the first offensive player could then receive the ball, particularly near the perimeter areas of the court.

 Following that, that same offensive player could attempt to score, especially by way of an open jump shot or possibly execute another type of playmaking action, which could lead to additional scoring opportunities.